podium-lib/podlet/README.md

 });
 ```

-The value can be a relative or absolute URL.
-One can use the `.fallback()` method to
+The value can be a relative or absolute URL and the `.fallback()` method can be used to retrieve the value after it has been set.
-retrieve the set value.

 #### logger